 Prognosis and Complications

 COPD is considered a chronic illness.
 Whatever damage there is to your lungs will not get better.
 If you stop smoking, the damage may not get worse.
-If you continue to smoke, however, your lungs and lung function will continue to deteriorate.
+However, if you continue to smoke, your lungs and lung function will continue to deteriorate.

 Potential complications of COPD include: